LeandroParisi/My_Complete_FullStack_Course/README.md

-'* A project is included at the end of this subject '** This subject can be skipped if you want to do BackEnd and CS classes using C#
+'* A project is included at the end of this subject '** This subject can be skipped if you want to do BackEnd and CS classes using C# - if you choose to skip these lessons the total price of the course will be reduced accordingly

 _______